 A grievance management system manned by an independent arbitrator organization for the workers is in place where workers are free to voice out their concerns in a peaceful and constructive manner.
-A grievance system to handle issues between the company and the community is also in place
+A grievance system to handle issues between the company and the community is also in place of work, freedom to terminate the contract by either party or the period required to give notice.
+The company does not employ children below the age of 18 years in any of its operations.
+The same is by contract prohibited among the sub contractors and labour brokers working with the company

-• Implementation
+Implementation